ros-navigation/docs.nav2.org/migration/Galactic.rst

 New Nav2 Velocity Smoother
 **************************

 `PR 2964 <https://github.com/ros-planning/navigation2/pull/2964>`_ introduces the ``nav2_velocity_smoother`` for smoothing velocity commands from Nav2 to a robot controller by velocity, acceleration, and deadband constraints.
 See :ref:`configuring_velocity_smoother` for more details.
+It is not included in the default bringup batteries included from ``nav2_bringup``.